-Minimal Educational requirements (all degrees should be in health, laboratory or public health-related fields from an accredited university):
+Minimal Educational requirements (all degrees should be in health, laboratory or public health-related field from an accredited university):

 - A medical, veterinary or dentistry degree; OR

-- A doctorate in a medical/health related field; OR
+- A doctorate degree in a medical/health-related field; OR

 - A master’s degree in a medical or health-related field; OR

-Please note that a B Tech degree does not fulfil the minimum educational requirements of the University of Pretoria, the University of the Witwatersrand and the SAFETP.
+Please note that a B Tech degree does not fulfill the minimum educational requirements of the University of Pretoria, the University of the Witwatersrand and the SAFETP.